Food waste recycling

 - If everyone in Warwickshire placed their food waste in their green bins rather than their black/grey bins, together we could save around £2 million every year.

 - Recycled food waste can be used on farmer’s fields as a soil improver, reducing the need for fertilisers – which can have a negative impact on the environment.

 - By recycling food waste, we can reduce the amount of greenhouse gases as there is less waste to be incinerated.
 Greenhouse gases are a major contributor to climate change.

-- No, you don’t have to use a caddy liner.
-If you prefer, you can place your food directly in to your green bin, or wrap food waste in newspaper.
+- You don’t have to use a caddy liner.
+You can use your caddy to collect food waste without a liner or you can place your food directly in to your green bin, or wrap food waste in newspaper.